brywiser/bbrouder-food-blog/_recipes/gameDayChiliDip.md

 ## Ingredients
 1 package of Cream Cheese(8 oz)
-1 can of Hormel Chili with beans(In my experience, it needs to be hormel)
+1 can of Hormel Chili with beans(In my experience, Hormel is the best)
 Cheddar or Mexican blend shredded cheese(probably 1/2 cup)

 ## Directions